cbotman/dear-automaton/README.md

 ### Todo

-- add a --random-rule flag to pick a random rule between 0 and 255
 - allow setting the initial iteration that should actually be output --range 0 1000 = show-from show-to
 - add a --stats flag that outputs the number of iterations and how long it took to run (only makes sense w/ 0 delay...)